golang/proposal/design/45713-workspace.md

 rare and the missing `go.mod` can be worked around by adding a temporary `go.mod` file to the project's directory.

 The naming of the `go` and `replace` directives is straightforward: they are the same as in `go.mod`.
-The `directory` directive is called `directory` because that is its argument.
+The `use` directive is called `use` because it causes the go.work file to use a directory as a main module.
 Using `module` to list the module directories could be confusing because there is already a module directive in `go.mod` that has a different meaning.
 On the other hand, names like `modvers` and `moddir` are awkward.

 `go.work` files should not be checked into version control repos containing modules so that the `go.work` file in a module does not end up overriding